yt-project/yt/doc/source/yt3differences.rst

 than using ``from yt.mods import *``, we suggest using ``import yt`` in new scripts.
 Most commonly used yt functionality is attached to the ``yt`` module.
-Load a dataset with ``yt.load()``, create a phase plot using ``yt.PhasePlot``, and much more, see :ref:`the api docs api-reference` to learn more about what's in the ``yt`` namespace, or just use tab completion in IPython: ``yt.<tab>``.
+Load a dataset with ``yt.load()``, create a phase plot using ``yt.PhasePlot``, and much more, see the api docs :ref:`api-reference` to learn more about what's in the ``yt`` namespace, or just use tab completion in IPython: ``yt.<tab>``.

 It's still possible to use ``from yt.mods import *`` to create an interactive